We explain the different types of protection orders and the process for dealing with each.

 1. Civil Protection Orders

 – Permanent Civil Protection Orders: After a hearing, a temporary civil protection order can be made permanent if the judge determines that the accusations in the temporary protection order are true and ongoing protection is necessary.
-The protection order will also be made permanent if the accused party does not appear at the hearing.
+The petitioning party will likely have to attend in person.
+If the accused party does not appear at the hearing, or the petitioning party convinces the court that a permanent order is necessary, the protection order be made permanent .
 While labeled “permanent,” these orders can be modified or dismissed in certain situations if circumstances change.

 2. Mandatory Protection Orders